judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-09-10-the-trident-hotel-and-poverty.markdown

   - india
   - telangana
   - hyderabad
-excerpt:		During a 6-month business trip to India, I was faced with poverty every day from the window of my high rise 7-star hotel.
+description:		During a 6-month business trip to India, I was faced with poverty every day from the window of my high rise 7-star hotel.
 What could I do about it?
 image:			/assets/images/2014/10/IMG_0212.jpg
 ---